antoine-moulin/image-inpainting/README.md

-<h1> README </h1>

-<h2> Image Inpainting </h2>
+# Image Inpainting

+## Description

 Image inpainting makes it possible to erase elements present in an image and replace them with a plausible background, in particular by reproducing textures when the area to be filled is relatively large and by propagating linear structures such as contours.

 This project has been coded by [Jean Vassoyan](https://github.com/jvasso) and [Antoine Moulin](https://github.com/moulinantoine/) - students at Télécom Paris - under the supervision of [Alasdair Newson](https://sites.google.com/site/alasdairnewson/).
-It is based on the method described in this [paper](http://www.irisa.fr/vista/Papers/2004_ip_criminisi.pdf).
+It is based on the method described in [[1]](http://www.irisa.fr/vista/Papers/2004_ip_criminisi.pdf).

-There are several types of files in this projet :
-- the GUI files, which contain a python program to run a GUI
-- the class files, which contain a python class
-- the dataset directory which contains a few folders with data on images
-- other files : <tt>useful_functions.py</tt> and <tt>Inspect_Data.py</tt>
+__Reference__
+[1] Criminisi, Antonio and Pérez, Patrick and Toyama, Kentaro. _Region Filling and Object Removal by Exemplar-Based Image Inpainting_.
+In IEEE transactions on image processing : a publication of the IEEE Signal Processing Society, 2004.

+## Getting started

+Step 1: Install GIMP here [https://www.gimp.org/downloads/](https://www.gimp.org/downloads/).

 <h2> The GUI Files </h2>